teejaydub/reuse-boostc/BasicBus.md

     Selects whatever slave is currently connected (should be only one).
     The slave responds with its Status, within 100 ms.

-The following commands are to be executed only by the currently-selected slave:
+The following commands from the master are to be executed only by the currently-selected slave:

 * #=b
     Sets the slave's index to b, permanently.